 National Parks, public lands, beaches, ski mountains—these are all awesome places to recreate with your dog and they all have different rules when it comes to our canine pals.
 Stay informed so rules prohibiting or limiting dog access don’t catch you off guard.

 Seat protectors are a must—they keep your car clean and your dog comfortable.
 You can focus more on fun and less on avoiding mud when you know your car is ready for dirty dogs.

 Consider Restraining Your Dog with a Safety Harness

 While this doesn’t always feel necessary, it is never a bad idea, especially if your dog is active or distracting while in the car.
 Plus, some states require it.

 For dogs with car anxiety, pack a familiar smelling blanket or even the cushion from the dog bed so they can feel comforted by the familiar scent.
 You can also try calming treats or CBD.

 If you aren’t going to be close to water, bring water and a collapsible bowl.
 Dogs do not always know their limits and they need you to be proactive in keeping them safe and hydrated.
-Dehydration can lead to kidney and other organ failure.
-I recommend a half gallon of water for each hour of activity.
+Dehydration can lead to kidney and other organ failures.
+I recommend a half-gallon of water for each hour of activity.
 Learn how to detect signs of overheating.

 Personally, I am a huge fan of the tick collar for Romi; and you and your vet can determine the best method for your dog and your lifestyle.
 The important thing is proactive protection.